rentpost/zapier-graphql/README.md

 Upon first use of the CLI app, you'll be prompted to create a `.zapiergraphql` config file.
 This file is used to configure the CLI app and is required for use.
 If you'd like to go ahead and generate one and configure it properly, just execute `zapier-graphql init`.

+*This will also include the file in your `.zapierapprc` config as an `includeInBuild` item.*

 The config file that's created for you is a JavaScript module that exports an object - the config.
 The config file has some documentation and includes all configurable directives.
 See below for additional configuration details.

-The main config file for `zapier-graphql` provides a few different directives to improve the generated output code of your base operation modules.
+The main config file for `zapier-graphql` provides a few different directives to improve the generated output code of your action files.

 - `request` - An object that configures the request.
 Currently there are two properties:
   - `urlEnvVar` - An environment variable that includes the full base url of your GraphQL API.